- Mrs L Shearing and Rev. R Hill-Brown (Joint Heads of Learning Support)

-In the Senior School, the department supports students in a suite of rooms located in the Mark Hopton Building.
-The rooms are equipped with interactive whiteboards, and have a wealth of resources to facilitate students’ learning.
-In the Prep School, Learning Support is delivered in The Acorns Room, which also equipped with a variety of resources suited to younger students.
-You can find out more about our Prep School Learning Support provision in our Prep School Learning Support section.
+In the Senior School, the department supports pupils in a suite of rooms located in The Mark Hopton Building.
+The rooms are equipped with interactive whiteboards, and have a wealth of resources to facilitate learning.
+In the Prep School, Learning Support is delivered in The Acorns Room, which also equipped with a variety of resources suited to younger boys and girls.
+You can find out more about our 3 - 11 provision in our Prep School Learning Support section.

-The Learning Support Department provides a service which aims to enable all pupils to achieve their full academic potential and to ensure that no pupil is held back by any kind of learning difficulty.
+The Learning Support Department provides a service which aims to enable all pupils to achieve their full academic potential and to ensure that no child is held back by any kind of learning difficulty.
 Central to the policy is the recognition that very able individuals may suffer from weaknesses or difficulties in particular areas: we aim to help such pupils realise their true potential.
 The service provided is an integral part of the curriculum: it supports learning and the acquisition of skills in all subject areas.
 There is no charge for Learning Support at Solihull.

-In the Senior School, students usually attend weekly small group support sessions, which concentrate on an individual's specific learning difficulties.
-These sessions may include comprehension and reading skills, writing skills, or study skills including note-taking, revision and examination techniques, essay writing and proofreading.
+In the Senior School, pupils usually attend weekly small group support sessions, which concentrate on an individual's specific learning difficulties.
+These may include comprehension and reading, writing or study skills including note-taking, revision and examination techniques, essay writing and proofreading.
 Advice is also given about how best to use access arrangements such as extra time and the use of laptops.
-Pupils' progress is reviewed on a termly basis and formal and informal consultations take place regularly with parents.
+Pupils' progress is reviewed on a termly basis and formal and informal consultations regularly take place with parents.

 In summary, the aims of the Learning Support Department are as follows: